-Members with 25 years of service may elect to participate in the DROP.
+Members with 25 years (20 years for DPOA members) of service may elect to participate in the DROP.
 When a DROP election is made, the member ceases to accrue any further age and service retirement benefits.
 Seventy five percent (75%) of the member's benefit (accrued to their DROP date) is contributed to a DROP account (a defined contribution account).
 At retirement the member is entitled to the balance in the DROP account and a monthly benefit equal to 100% of their benefit accrued to their DROP date, increased by any post-retirement increases that the member would have received, had the member been retired.
 Fire members must retire from the DROP plan at age 60.
+Participation in the DROP is limited to 10 years for LSA members electing to DROP after April 5, 2011.